-- You will be asked to pay either £20 or a 50% booking fee to secure your appointment.
+- You will be asked to pay £20 as a booking fee (or 50% for infills) to secure your appointment.

 - It is fine to ask to change, or cancel an appointment, but I do ask for 24 hours of notice, or 50% of the fee will be payable.
 In busy periods like summer, or Christmas, you may find that there is a 2-week wait for a new appointment.

 - If you cancel on the day of the appointment, or do not show up, you will need to pay the full appointment fee.

 - Please be on time for your appointment and understand that if you are late, that your session will probably need to be a bit shorter, although the price will be the same.

 - If you have been given a Gift Voucher, please note that these will expire within 6 months of purchase, or on the date stated on the voucher.
 An appointment will be reserved for you, but as above, with less than 24 hours notice of cancellation, the above cancellation policy still applies, so you might be able to transfer some of the value of the Gift Voucher to a new appointment, or you may need to make a new booking and make payment in the usual way.

 - Also note that I cannot easily accommodate you if you are more than 5 minutes early.
 I am a working Mum, with a home-based salon and no waiting room, so if you are earlier than that, I may still be working with a client, having a well-deserved break, dealing with my family, or taking my little dog out for a quick walk!